jeremiah-c-leary/static-timing-by-example/docs/source/source_synchronous_input_timing.rst

 .. figure:: output.svg

 Data is launched from the rising edge of the launch clock.
-Data is captured on the risinge edge of the capture clock.
+Data is captured on the rising edge of the capture clock.

 This means the setup check is from edge 1 to edge c.
 Data must be stable before edge C to pass the setup check at the capture flop.